Awareness

 – Secure evidence

-Check your body for signs of external impact – to secure evidence of potential offences, immediate action is necessary.
-Have bruises, puncture marks, body fluids (urine, sweat, spit, sperm) and a full blood count recorded by a professional.
+Check your body for signs of external impact – to secure evidence of potential offences, timely action is necessary.
+Have bruises, body fluids (urine, sweat, spit, sperm), puncture marks, and a full blood count recorded by a professional.
 Many drugs can only be detected within a very short time after administration.
 Document any recollections of the time preceding your experience as memory minutes.
 Consider filing charges with police when you feel ready for it – only this way crimes can be investigated and offenders be prosecuted.

 – Talk with others